aary/sharp/TypeSet/README.md

  */
 template <typename...
 Args>
 void start_server(Args&&... args) {

+    // collect the arguments into a type set, those not passed will be default
+    // constructed
     auto args = sharp::collect_args<Port, Debug>(std::forward<Args>(args)...);

     // set the port to run on